 Today, there are very few Jewish people left living in Calcutta.

 I would not have been likely to have discovered the story of the remarkable, highly cultured Dr Shellim had I not seen that scribbled inscription in an old book.

-PS: ‘Bob’ was most probably Bob White, a Britisher who lived in Calcutta for over 30 years.
+PS: ‘Bob’ was most probably Bob Wright, a Britisher who lived in Calcutta for over 30 years.
 He worked for a large company and was involved in the management of the Tolleygunge Club.